 Not many sensations say “fall” more than the familiar bumping of a wagon along a dirt path with a puttering tractor in front.
 Whether you’re heading for a pumpkin patch, getting spooked in the dark, or just taking a ride around a field, a hayride is a must for the fall!
 These are the best places to spot fall foliage in America.

 Gaining an hour of sleep

 Sure, November’s end of daylight savings might be a bummer because it means it gets darker earlier, but on the bright side (so to speak), we all get to sleep for an extra hour!
 Plus, it’s a great time to get a little extra me time in the morning, when you’re not waking up in the pitch dark.
-Find out more of the best ways to adjust to the end of daylight saving time.
+Here’s why Americans say “fall” instead of “autumn.”

 It’s the best time to go camping